-- 1. Teams will be evaluated and scored on each Game Day component.
-Within each component, performances will be scored on synchronization, execution of motion and overall effect.
-In addition, other components that pertain specifically to each section will be judged. - 2.
-The performance will follow this order: Fight Song, Spirit Raising, and Performance Routine. - 3.
+- 1. The performance will follow this order: Fight Song, Spirit Raising, and Performance Routine. - 2.
 Teams are required to wear a traditional uniform that you would wear when representing your school.
 These should be in school colors; uniforms must follow all midriff rules, which states when dancers are standing at attention, all costumes/uniforms must cover the midriff area completely.
 The midriff includes the entire midriff section from the bra line down, front of the body only.
-Nude body liners are acceptable. - 4.
-Teams may use poms, but they are not required. - 5.
-Signs / Props will be permitted in the Fight Song and Spirit Raising components ONLY. - a.
-Signs must be made of poster board, corrugated plastic, or fabric. - b.
-Flags are not allowed. - c.
-Signs may not be larger than 3 feet in any direction. - d.
-Signs cannot be tossed or thrown off the stage or into the crowd and must be safely placed or dropped away from performing athletes. - e.
-Hip over-head rotation skills (with or without hand support) may not be done with signs in hand. - f.
-No other props will be allowed, and all other prop rules as outlined on Page 7 must be followed as well.
+Nude body liners are acceptable.

-- 6. Mascots Performing in Game Day Teams may add up to 1 (one) mascot in their routine and should be used to raise crowd energy and participation.
-The mascot will not count toward the number of participants allowed but may impact the overall impression score. - a.
+- 3. Teams may use poms, but they are not required. - 4.
+Signs/Props will be permitted in the Fight Song and Spirit Raising components ONLY. - i.
+Exception: Rally towels may also be used in the Performance Routine section.
+Signs are not allowed in the Performance Routine section. - a.
+Signs and/or rally towels being used in a Game Day routine ONLY will not count as props. - b.
+Signs must be made of poster board, corrugated plastic, or fabric. - c.
+Flags are not allowed. - d.
+Signs may not be larger than 3 feet in any direction. - e.
+Signs and/or rally towels cannot be tossed or thrown off the stage or into the crowd and must be safely placed or dropped away from performing athletes. - f.
+Hip over-head rotation skills (with or without hand support) may not be done with signs in hand. - g.
+No other props will be allowed and all other prop rules as outlined on Page 6 must be followed as well. - 5.
+Mascots Performing in Game Day Teams may add up to 2 (two) mascots in their routine and should be used to raise crowd energy and participation.
+The mascots will not count toward the number of participants allowed but may impact the overall impression score. - a.
 Mascots may only perform in one role throughout the entirety of the routine.
 Mascot must remain in costume. - b.
 The mascot must enter the floor with the team and remain on the floor for the entire routine. - c.
 The mascot should not be involved in any stunts or skills with hip overhead rotation and should position themselves away from skills being performed. - d.
 Mascot Game Day Props: - i.
-Mascots will only be allowed to use traditional sideline props, such as signs and/or poms. - ii.
+Mascots will only be allowed to use traditional sideline props, such as signs and/or poms and/or rally towels. - ii.
 No other props are allowed, and all prop rules as outlined on page 7 will apply. - iii.
 Uniform/costume pieces must be worn from the beginning of the routine.
 Items/articles of clothing brought on to the stage but not worn will be considered a prop. - iv.
-If any part of your mascot uniform / costume is taken off, it must be immediately put down. - 7.
-Bands/drum lines/pep bands are not allowed.
+If any part of your mascot uniform/costume is taken off, it must be immediately put down. - 6.
+Bands/drum lines/pep bands are not allowed. - 7.
+Voice-overs and words may not be recorded or overlayed on the music tracks to make the team's vocal projection sound louder.